Alveo/alveo-transcriber-services/README.md

 ## Running
 1. Install requirements with pip, recommended you use a python virtual environment
 2. Optionally enable debug `export FLASK_DEBUG=1`, else you will have to set a `DATABASE_URI` environment variable (see `application/config.py`)
+3. Consider the use of Google Cloud credentials for ASR support, see ./application/config.py for more information.
 3. If it hasn't been initialised yet, initialise the database with `python utility.py init_db`
 4. `export FLASK_APP=application && python -m flask run`